cagilceren/Java-Rental-System-MySQL/readme.md

 <br>

-This project is created as a part of semester project.
+This project has been created as a part of semester project.

 In this project, I have created REST API Service for a rental system App.
 This rental system is consisting of three components: [User](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/src/main/java/com/rental/app/model/User.java), [Inventory](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/src/main/java/com/rental/app/model/Inventory.java) and [Rental](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/src/main/java/com/rental/app/model/Rental.java).
 They are representing three different tables in SQL.

-User table has the informations about the users of the system:
+User table has the information about the users of the system:
 - name
 - email
 - password